-As a result of the reissued APES 320 and the new AUASB Quality Management Standards, APESB has commenced a project to revise its current pronouncements where relevant, including APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (APES 110) to align with the reissued APES 320 and include cross-references to ASQM 1 where relevant to ensure consistency of definitions and terminology.
+As a result of the reissued APES 320 and the new AUASB Quality Management Standards, APESB has commenced a project to revise its current pronouncements where relevant, including APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (APES 110) to align with the reissued APES 320 and include cross-references to AUASB Quality Management Standards where relevant to ensure consistency of definitions and terminology.

-An amending standard Quality Management-related Conforming Amendments to APES 110 Code of Ethics for Professional Accountants (including Independence Standards) was issued in October 2022.
-This Exposure Draft 06/22 is the first to address quality management related amendments to other APESB pronouncements.
+An amending standard Quality Management-related Conforming Amendments to APES 110 Code of Ethics for Professional Accountants (including Independence Standards) is expected to be issued shortly.
+This Exposure Draft 06/22 is the first to address quality management-related amendments to other APESB pronouncements.